New Opera Singapore: Past productions

 Donizetti's Rita: This production was staged at Esplanade, Recital Studio on 13 April 2016.
-Extensive credit needs to go to executive Stefanos Rassios' straightforward yet splendid arranging, which saw talked discourse trimmed off yet holding all the music.
-This sounds nearly sado-masochistic in a Punch and Judy way, and that was unexpectedly what kept the group of onlookers for the most part in join in spite of the dismal topic.
+Executive Stefanos Rassios' arranging, which removed spoken words yet kept all the music, was highly commended.

-Gaustave Vaëz's French lyrics was sung with anticipated English surtitles which extraordinarily improved the experience..
+Gaustave Vaëz's French lyrics was sung with English subtitles.

 Féte Blanche, Baroque Music in White: This production was staged at Esplanade, Recital Studio on 8 January 2016.

 2015: House of Horror.
 This production was staged at Esplanade, Recital Studio on 29 October 2015.

 Fundraising Gala, New Opera Singapore's 4th Anniversary: This event was held at The Fullerton Ballroom on 12 September 2015.

 Benjamin Britten's Turn of the Screw: This production was held at Victoria Theatre on 31 July and 2 August 2015.

 A Knife in the Dark: Songs of Kurt Weill: This production was held at The Arts House Chamber on 10 April 2015.

 Liebeslieder: This production was held at Esplanade, Recital Studio on 8 January 2015.

 2014: Dichterliebe and Hermit Songs: This production was held at The Arts House Chamber on 25 November 2014.

-Johann Strauss II:Die Fledermaus: This production was held at Victoria Theatre on 25 and 27 July 2014.
+Johann Strauss II: Die Fledermaus: This production was held at Victoria Theatre on 25 and 27 July 2014.

 Opera Comique at the Hotel: This production was held at The Arts House Chamber on 15 April 2014.

 2013: Britten: A Celebration in Song was a production in tribute to the renowned Benjamin Britten, this was held at the Arts House Living Room on 12 October 2013.

 My Nights with Dido and My Days with Aeneas: This production was held at SOTA Theatre on 26 and 27 July 2013.

 Opera Comique: At the Airport.
 This production was held at The Arts House Chamber on 9 March 2013.

 2012: Die Schone Mullerin, Poems by Wilhelm Müller: This production was held at The Arts House Chamber on 20 and 21 February 2012.

 Gaetano Donizetti's L’elisir D’amore.
 This production was held at SIA Theatre Laselle College of the Arts on 20, 21 and 22 July 2012.

 Opera Comique 2: In the Classroom: This production was held at Recital Studio, Esplanade on 17 February 2012.

 Opera Comique: In the Office: This production was held at The Arts House Chamber on 6 August 2011.